pablodecm/phd_thesis/src/104_chapter_4.md

 For many learning algorithms,
 the learning process, or *training*, is iterative: the function $f$ is optimised incrementally based on the training data.
-In this cases, an estimation
- generalisation error as the training evolves is useful to stop the training procedure and avoid the degradation of generalisation due over-fitting, in what is referred as *early stopping*.
+In those cases, an estimation of the generalisation error as the training evolves may be useful to stop the training procedure and avoid the degradation of generalisation due over-fitting, in what is referred as *early stopping*.
 In those cases, as well as to compare and ensemble the results of various predictor functions and model configurations, is useful to hold out a fraction of $S_\textrm{train}$ which is commonly referred as validation set $S_\textrm{valid}$.
-Alternative approaches exist to estimate the generalisation error exist, including *cross-validation* and its variations [@friedman2001elements], which are usually preferred when the the amount of training data is reduced.
+Alternative approaches to estimate the generalisation error exist, including *cross-validation* and its variations [@friedman2001elements], which are usually preferred when the the amount of training data is reduced.